- Solution + inspiration

 Patina should not be understood as damaging the material.
 It is rather a sign of credible aging and profiting from change.
 Bronze is not a material which is not used up, it is just used.

 For our fittings, we use a copper-tin alloy with 92 % copper and 8 % tin, which is called CuSn8, or material no. 2.1030.
-This composition is characterised by outstanding resistance to corrosion, high strength and it is very hard.
+This composition is characterised by high strength and it is very hard.
 Its resistance to wear makes it suitable for heavily stressed products which are used every day.

-The bronze fittings in the 7615 finish are first polished and then pretreated using a process especially developed by FSB.
+The bronze fittings with FSB 7615 and FSB 7625 finishes finish are first polished and then pretreated using a process especially developed by FSB.

 Immersion in a bath for metals containing copper imitates the material’s natural aging process.
 With this pre-aging, we create a typical bronze patina, which is just as good as that produced naturally.
 The final waxing in the factory, protects it from external influences which would lead to discolouration of untreated surfaces.
 On request, pre-aging with a dark patination is possible as version 7615.